Together We’re Better Contest

 The Together, We’re Better contest is an annual contest inviting individual students to submit a story/poem or a class to submit a video expressing why class is better because students who have an intellectual/developmental disability are included and everyone is learning together.
 The intent is to have students and classes to begin thinking about inclusion and start a conversation about how a diverse class offers a better educational experience for all students.

-Winning prizes include resources for the classroom, pizza party, a tablet (for individual entries) and much more!
-The contest deadline is Friday, February 5, 2021.
-Winners will be announced on Monday, February 22, 2021.
+Winning prizes include resources for the classroom, a pizza party, a tablet (for individual entries) and much more!
+The contest is now closed for 2020-2021.
+Want to learn more about the contest and get ready for next year’s contest?
+Take a look at below.